zfinnan/express-project-organizer/readme.md

 * Add a field to the existing view associated with `GET /projects/new`.
 This new field should accept a new category name.
   * Keep in mind that categories should be associated with projects
   * Category names should be unique; the category model should have no duplicates (hint, use `findOrCreate`)
-* Add to the view associated withe the `POST /projects` route, which allows the user to add categories to each individual project.
+* Add to the view associated with the `POST /projects` route, which allows the user to add categories to each individual project.
 * Create the following routes for viewing categories and viewing projects by category:
   * `GET /categories` - show all the categories that exist
   * `GET /categories/:id` - show a specific category and all the projects with that category